What Does SE Mean in Shoes? (Top SE Examples)

 “SE sneakers, SE shoes, or SE cleats”

-and are wondering what it means, this article is for you.
+and are wondering what does SE mean in shoes, this article is for you.

 Similarly, the Retro Air Jordan 1, which came out in 1985 can still be found at prices above $2,000.
-The reason?
-These sneakers now hold great value as some special events have been associated with them.

 Here’s a bunch of other special editions you may recall: